Whizzykhid/Dream-Vacation-App/README.md

 Dream Vacation Destinations is a full-stack web application that allows users to create and manage a personal list of countries they would like to visit.
 Country information is retrieved from the REST Countries API, while user data is stored in a PostgreSQL database.

-The project was further enhanced by containerizing the application with Docker, orchestrating the services with Docker Compose, and implementing a CI/CD pipeline using GitHub Actions and Docker Hub.
+The project was further enhanced by containerizing the application with Docker, orchestrating the services with Docker Compose, implementing CI/CD pipeline using GitHub Actions, publishing images to Docker Hub and automatically deploying the application to an AWS EC2 instance

 ---